Wondering about how to start a baking business from home? You’re at the beginning of an exciting journey – our 10-step guide will help you get going.

 It’s important to think about business insurance when you’re setting up your baking business.
 Public liability insurance and product liability insurance (usually sold together) can cover you if you’re sued by a member of the public for injury or damage.

 For example, you might have a claim made against you if someone falls ill after eating one of your cakes, or if you knock over an expensive vase when you’re delivering a cake to a customer’s home.
-There’s also stock insurance and tools insurance, plus employers’ liability insurance if your home baking business will have any employees.
-Go to our home baker insurance page to get started.

 If your home is rented, you need to get permission from your landlord to run your business.
 However, the law says that your landlord can’t unreasonably withhold or delay their permission.
 If you own your home, you may need to get permission from your mortgage lender to run your home-based baking business.

 There’s a large number of baking and cake making businesses out there, so you need to think about how you’re going to differentiate yourself.
 You could specialise in vegan or gluten-free bakes, for instance, or concentrate on children’s party cupcakes or wedding cakes.

 Since cakes are difficult to transport, you need to have a good sense of your local market, as most of your customers need to be close enough for in-person delivery or collection.

 You make a product that looks beautiful, so photographs are key.

 Set up a simple website with important details like what you do, where you’re based, and how people can place an order, and add plenty of mouth-watering photos.
 There are tons of website builders to choose from, including WordPress, Squarespace and Wix.